pelotom/hkts/README.md

 ## Fixing type parameters

-Some trickiness arises when we want to ignore one or more of the parameters of a type constructor for the purpose of making it an instance of a type class.
+Suppose we want to ignore one or more of the parameters of a type constructor for the purpose of making it an instance of a type class.
 For example we can make a `Monad` out of `Either` by ignoring its first parameter and using the second parameter as the "hole" of the monad.
 The way to do this is to make a polymorphic instance creation function which can produce a `Monad` instance _for any given left type `L`_:

 ```ts
 const RightMonad = <L>() => Monad<Either<L, _>>({